CEEESSLAB/sarah-wkshp/p5-and-beyond/readme.md

    - ID styling **overwrites** class styling.
 This means that you can style a _default_ style for all elements having the same class, and specify certain _custom_ styling properties using one element's unique ID.

-8. Creating a command-board HTML container using a div tag and an ID;
+8. <a name="08"></a>Creating a command-board HTML container using a div tag and an ID;

-9. Creating a button tag to go left + a button tag to go right, with a general class name and a respectively specific ID name.
+9. <a name="09"></a>Creating a button tag to go left + a button tag to go right, with a general class name and a respectively specific ID name.

-10. Revising tags, classes, and ID selectors in your CSS stylesheet.
+10. <a name="10"></a>Revising tags, classes, and ID selectors in your CSS stylesheet.

     - Tag names can be selected as is;
     - Class name should have a dot in front of them;
     - IDs should have a # in front of them
     - There are **[many](https://www.w3schools.com/cssref/css_selectors.php)** different selectors prebuilt in CSS, you should have a look.

-11. Considering how P5 uses its functions to impact the CSS style of the document.
+11. <a name="11"></a>Considering how P5 uses its functions to impact the CSS style of the document.

     - P5 fill() === CSS background-color;
     - P5 stroke(),strokeWeight(), noStroke(), ... === CSS border;